jeslaspravin/CoPaT/ReadMe.md

 # **Co**operative **Pa**rallel **T**asking *(or)* **CoPaT**
-This is a C++ 20 cooperative multi tasking library.
-I used coroutines to achieve cooperative multi task.
+This is a C++ 20 cooperative multi-tasking library.
+I used coroutines to achieve cooperative multi-task.
-I developed this for and also using this as task system in [Cranberry game engine].
+I developed this for and also use this as a task system in [Cranberry game engine].
-I decided to make this library available publically under MIT license.
+I decided to make this library available publically under an MIT license.
 I will try and merge any improvements or changes I implement when using this in my game engine.

-Best way to use this library is just copy the files in *Source* directory and paste it in your code base.
+The best way to use this library is to copy the files in the *Source* directory and paste them into your code base.
 Then all you have to do is
 ```cpp
 void mainTick(void* userData);